Skip to main content

 • Creating a plan — starts in planning (or draft if you pass that explicitly).

-• POST /v2/plan/{id}/optimize — runs the solver and may reassign stops between routes; status is unchanged.
+• POST /v2/plan/{id}/optimize/async — runs the solver and may reassign stops between routes; status is unchanged.
+The call returns immediately and the solve runs in the background (see Optimization runs asynchronously).
 When the plan already has in_transit routes, optimize uses a "live" path that respects work in progress.

 • POST /v2/route/{id}/dispatch — sends the route's magic-link email to the driver.
 Does not change the route or plan status; the driver opening the link is what eventually flips the route to in_transit.